kmoppel/kmoppel.github.io/_posts/2025-07-15-til-pg-createvirtualenv.md

 # Ok so what does it provide?

-In short - it's an instant throwaway Postgres instance at your fingertips, for those more temporary tasks.
+In short - it's an instant throwaway Postgres shell at your fingertips, for those more temporary tasks.
+With an almost normal Postgres instance behind it as well of course, for app usage etc.

 # What did I use before?